Best Eagle’s Syndrome Treatment

 - Thickening (overgrowth or hypertrophy) of the stylohyoid ligament

 - Calcification of the stylohyoid ligament

 - Excessive head and neck flexion as seen in text-neck patients (looking down or the excessive use of laptops, phones, tablets, or other hand-held devices)

 - Sports injuries or whiplash injuries (especially in people with a longer styloid process)

 What Does Eagle Syndrome Feel Like?

 As with any disorder, ES can be mild, moderate, or severe.
-Patients might feel a dull, throbbing pain in the neck, throat, or jaw.
+For example, patients might feel a dull, throbbing pain in the neck, throat, or jaw.
 Some patients will also complain that something is stuck in their throat.
 Severe cases of ES can cause chronic pain.
 Living with chronic pain can lead to anxiety, social problems (e.g., relationship issues), and depression.
 Therefore, getting help at an early stage is critical.

 What Symptoms Are Associated With ES?

 Classic symptoms for Eagle syndrome include neck and throat pain that radiates to the ear (tinnitus), face, jaw, or eye sockets.
 The symptoms only affect one side of the head for most people, but they can rarely occur on both sides.
 The following is a list of common Eagle syndrome symptoms: